MissyPeng/MissyPeng/README.md

 **About me**

 - 🔭 I'm a Front-end developer working in **China, Shanghai**
-- 🌱 I'm currently learning React and Typescript
+- 🌱 I'm currently learning Langchain and Rag
-- 📝 I regulary write technical articles for <a href="https://blog.csdn.net/Superman_peng">csdn</a>
 - 💬 ask me about anything, i am happy to help
-- ⚡ My hobbies are dancing and running

 **Things I code with**